k3aworks/workflow-test-app/documents/local/dev-workflow.md

 ## 2. Create a branch for the sub-issue

 - **Action**
-  - From `main`, create and switch to a branch named from the sub-issue, for example:
+  - From `main`, create and switch to a branch named from the sub-issue. **Always use a command that both creates and switches the branch.**

+  - Typical local flow (new branch not yet on GitHub):

+    ```bash
+    git checkout main
+    git checkout -b sub-1-2-add-gui-layout
+    ```

+  - If the branch was already created on GitHub (e.g. via an API or MCP tool), first fetch and then create the local tracking branch:

+    ```bash
+    git fetch origin
+    git checkout -b sub-1-2-add-gui-layout origin/sub-1-2-add-gui-layout
+    ```

+  - Example naming pattern:
     - Issue: `Sub 1.1 - Setup initial project structure`
     - Branch: `sub-1-1-setup-initial-project-structure`